 By the end you will be more confident.
 You will know how to present a professional presentation.
-You will be able to look at others and critique them.
+Working with your colleagues, you will be able to look at others and critique them.
 You will be a far better presenter compared to than minute 1 of the workshop.

 Pre workshop activity